Malik Elassal

-Malik Elassal (Arabic: مالك العسال) is a Canadian stand-up comedian and actor of Lebanese descent.
+Malik Elassal (Arabic: مالك العسال, born April 12, 1996) is a Canadian stand-up comedian and actor best known for playing Samir in the FX comedy series Adults.

+Early life and education

+Elassal was born in Winnipeg to Lebanese parents who moved to Canada in the early 1990s and worked at a garment factory.
+Shortly after his birth, the family relocated to northeast Calgary, where he was raised in a Muslim household.

+Elassal graduated from Calgary Islamic School in 2014.
+He later dropped out of college twice.
+His parents were initially wary of Elassal's pursuing a “competitive and less-than-stable” career in entertainment but eventually came around.

 Career

-He began performing stand-up comedy shortly after graduating from the Calgary Islamic School.
+After graduating from the Calgary Islamic School, Elassal attended a developmental night at Yuk Yuk’s.

 In 2022, he was named one of the New Faces of Comedy at the Just for Laughs festival in Montreal.
 He recorded the title track on Yeehaw Hell Yeah, a comedy album released by Just For Laughs.
-He appeared on Season 3 of "The New Wave of Standup" on CBC Gem in 2023.
+He appeared on season 3 of The New Wave of Standup on CBC Gem in 2023.

-He was featured on the Vulture list of Comedians You Should and Will Know in 2024.
-He had television roles in Resident Alien, Joe Pickett, Fortunate Son and Fakeland.
-He was an extra on the Christopher Nolan film Interstellar.
+Elassal was featured on the Vulture list of "Comedians You Should and Will Know" in 2024.
+He has had television roles in Resident Alien (2022), Joe Pickett (2021), Fortunate Son (2020) and Fakeland (2016).
+He was an extra in the film Interstellar (2014).
+He portrayed Marcus in Brett Goldstein and Jennifer Lopez romantic-comedy Office Romance (2026).

-He portrays Samir in FX comedy series Adults (originally developed under the name Snowflakes), created by The Tonight Show writers Ben Kronengold and Rebecca Shaw and executive produced by Nick Kroll, about five housemates in Queens, New York but filmed in Toronto.
+Elassal portrays Samir in FX comedy series Adults, created by The Tonight Show writers Ben Kronengold and Rebecca Shaw and executive produced by Nick Kroll, about five housemates in Queens, New York.

-Personal life

-He is from the north east of Calgary, Canada.
-He is of Lebanese descent and grew up in a Muslim household.
-His parents moved to Winnipeg from Lebanon in the early 1990s before moving to Calgary shortly after he was born.
-He said in an interview in 2025 that he dropped out of college twice.